Your accountant tells you what you owe.

 What’s actually at stake.

 Three figures every business owner should know.
-All sourced from HMRC and Swiss Re.

 Source: HMRC, 2024–25 tax year.